BLuedtke/Prettier-UniBa-VC/README.md

 - more compact favorites in the dashboard
 - size-limited main content box, because default is very wide on big monitors
 - reset font size in course view to 1rem.
 This makes it easier to read on WQHD monitors and also fixes the weird font display when zooming/enlarging the page.
+  - This seems to work well on some pages, but not so well on others.
+If you don't like it, simply remove the css rule with the font size: 1rem setting.

 Screenshots from a 2560x1440 display, at 2023-10-05T0930: